-Director John Schlesinger’s super-charged thriller is about Babe Babington (Dustin Hoffman), a Jewish Columbia University graduate student who, for reasons he cannot understand (his brother was a secret agent), is pursued and tormented by Szell (Laurence Olivier) – a surviving Nazi who is also a former dentist.
+Director John Schlesinger’s super-charged thriller is about Babe Babington (Dustin Hoffman), a Jewish Columbia University graduate student and marathon runner who, for reasons he cannot understand (his older brother was a secret agent), is pursued and tormented by Szell (Laurence Olivier) – a surviving Nazi war criminal who is also a former dentist.

 In fact, Olivier tortures Hoffman in two ways; a) by performing unnecessary cavity work and b) by being a better actor than him.